qdraw/starsky/starsky/starsky/readme_api.md

 ### Notes
 - The querystring name `f` is used for the file path in releative/subpath style
 - The querystring support `;` file sepeartion for selecting multiple files
-- the query !delete! is required by the api
+- the file must contain the keyword: !delete! (this is a requimenent)

 ```json
 {